samus-io/tablab-steps/steps/eawGbgieNmNXTfzydp85TQaM5YCqSnMrVyc/en/README.md

 * Pre-commit hooks are scripts that run automatically before each commit is made to the repository.
 * These hooks can be configured to execute various checks and scans on the code changes being committed.
-* For example, you can set up pre-commit hooks to run static code analysis tools, security scanners, or linters to check for issues like syntax errors, code style violations, security vulnerabilities, and more.
+* For example, pre-commit hooks can be set up to run static code analysis tools, security scanners, or linters to check for issues like syntax errors, code style violations, security vulnerabilities, and more.
 * If any issues are detected during the pre-commit scan, the commit process is halted, and the developer is prompted to address the issues before proceeding with the commit.
 * Pre-commit hook scans help catch issues early in the development process, preventing them from being introduced into the codebase.